izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 #### 2. Installation of required packages

 Import UniVGO and dependent packages into your project.
-Write the following in `<Project>/Packages/package.json`.
+Configure settings in `<Project>/Packages/package.json`.
 You need to be careful where you add them.

+#### 2-1.
+Basic Sytem Packages

-- Unity 2021.1.28f1 or lower
+If you are using Unity 2021.1.28f1 or lower, add the following settings.
+Otherwise, do nothing.

 ```json
 {